1342tools/kanti/README.md

 ## Quick Start Guide

-1. Launch KProxy and create a new project(or open without one)
+1. Launch Kanti and create a new project(or open without one)
 2. Start the proxy in Settings > Proxy Settings
 3. Configure your browser to use KProxy's proxy (default: 127.0.0.1:8080)
 4. Browse your target application to populate requests in the application